Texas State Highway 118: History

 In 1927, the Texas Legislature authorized the Texas Highway Department, a precursor agency to TxDOT, to construct Davis Mountains State Park Highway after what was then the State Parks Board had failed to acquire parkland for a state park within the Davis Mountains.
 The road was to include portions of the present SH 118 and State Highway 166 now known as the Davis Mountains Scenic Loop.
 On August 17, 1926, SH 118 was designated from Marfa to Presidio.
 On March 19, 1929, the route was extended north to Fort Davis.
 On May 1, 1931, SH 118 was replaced by SH 17 and SH 118 was instead assigned on the old route of SH 3 from Alpine to Fort Davis which was completed.
 By 1932, the parks board finally acquired land for a park ending the need for a park highway.
 The road, which had then been built from Fort Davis to Fowlkes Ranch, was designated as SH 166.
-On December 22, 1936, SH 118 extended south to Terlingua.
+On December 22, 1936, SH 118 was extended south to Terlingua.

 On September 26, 1939 when the state highway commission approved the General Redesignation of the State Highway System and created the state's Highway Designation Files, SH 118 had been extended north to Kent, replacing SH 233.
 With this new designation, the route was largely the same as the present with the exception of taking a more westerly path at a point near Adobe Walls Mountain in southern Brewster County in order to terminate at Terlingua rather than Study Butte; although, except for the stretch between Alpine and Fowlkes Ranch, the road was unpaved and even classified as primitive in places.
 The stretch of the road through Fort Davis to the present intersection with SH 166 at Nunn Hill was concurrent with SH 166.
 On October 30 of that same year, a spur route of former State Highway 227 was designated as an extension of SH 118 causing the road to terminate at SH 227.
 This extension followed the easternmost path of present-day FM 170 to its terminus, and then down the southernmost stretch of the present SH 118 and the westernmost portion of the current park road ending at the intersection of what is now the Old Maverick Road within the present Big Bend National Park.